Buy Bank of America Stock When the Markets Wobble

 In short, we may be quickly recovering from this spring’s maelstrom.
 Or are we?
 So far, stimulus checks, increased unemployment benefits, and PPP loans have helped soften the blow to American households and small businesses.

 But, what happens when this money runs out?
 Barring further stimulus, tough times could continue, even after the pandemic fades away.
 In short, default rates on mortgages and auto loans could increase.
 Commercial real estate defaults could climb as well.
 There are many ways things could get worse for the big banks’ respective balance sheets.
-Right now, it’s far too early to tell.
+Even now, it’s still too early to tell.

 Big Upside Is Questionable for Bank of America